workloads/packer-templates/README.md

 TODO

-The Azure workflow described in [azure.pkr.hcl](azure.pkr.hcl) requires an Azure Resource Group to operate.
+The Azure workflow described in [azure/image.pkr.hcl](azure/image.pkr.hcl) requires an Azure Resource Group to operate.

 To ease in the creation of this, this repository includes a Terraform workflow (in `./terraform/azure`) that can create the prerequisite resources.